Table of Contents

 New South Wales Police

 The origin of policing in New South Wales was the use of marines that came with the first fleet in 1788, followed by the short lived appointment of a civilian constable, Mr. John Smith.
-This was followed the following year by the appointment of trusted convicts to the role of Night Watch which in turn became the Sydney Foot Police.
+This was followed in the next year by the appointment of trusted convicts to the role of Night Watch which in turn became the Sydney Foot Police.
 Early policing was to protect Sydney from thieving and petty crimes after dark.
 In 1862 all the colonial police forces, such as the Gold Escort and the Mounted Police, were amalgamated.

 Northern Territory Police